-I am currently based in Geelong, Victoria.
+I am currently based in St Albans, Victoria.
 If you are within an hour or so of my location, I will not charge you for travel.
 More extensive/expensive travel will be negotiated with you, but I will endeavour to keep associated costs to an absolute minimum, including attempting to schedule my itinerary (in consultation with you and your needs) so that I can split any travel costs between as many clients as possible, thus reducing the amount each needs to pay.

 Because I come to you, you will be expected to select and provide the venue.
 I am more than happy to use an existing library meeting or community space – in fact, I recommend it, both to keep costs down and because this is one of the key places you will most likely be using the games!

 The chosen venue will need enough room to comfortably fit all the attendees, plus two other people, suitable furniture, and some boxes.
 “Suitable furniture” means tables and chairs that can be easily moved about to reconfigure the room appropriately for various sorts of play.
 Tables should ideally be anywhere between a card table and a trestle table in size, but the key requirement is that they be easily moved.

 The venue will need to be soundproof, indoors, a comfortable temperature with decent air flow, and reasonably private.
 (I personally don’t mind the session being visible to the public, provided that they cannot interrupt; if the rest of the group feels the same way, privacy is less of an issue.)
 Strong scents and other potential allergens should obviously be avoided, as in any community-use space.
 (In particular, I would ask that it be a reasonable distance from any smoking areas.)